rosano/home/content-sources/journal/01k4w5nn3ma0q8dc5dc8ah7gh4.md

 > they rely on low and no-code tools.
 And they do wildly complex things within them, pushing these apps to their limits.

 This describes my technical capacities well.
-Though sometimes I can surmount the "command line wall", I often always prefer other ways.
+Though sometimes I can surmount the "command line wall", I almost always prefer other ways.